 The Retail Litigation Center, Inc. ("RLC") is a public policy organization that identifies contributes to legal proceedings affecting the retail industry.
 The RLC's members include many of the country's largest and most innovative retailers.
 They employ millions of workers throughout the United States, provide goods and services to tens of millions of consumers, and account for tens of billions of dollars in annual sales.
 The RLC seeks to provide courts with retail-industry perspectives on important legal issues impacting its members, and to highlight the potential industry-wide consequences of significant pending cases.
-Since its founding in 2010, the Retail Litigation Center has participated as an amicus in more than 100 cases of greatest importance to retailers.
+Since its founding in 2010, the Retail Litigation Center has participated as an amicus in more than 100 cases of great importance to retailers.

 The members of the RLC have a strong interest in the outcome of this proceeding.
 Exemption 4 of the Freedom of Information Act (FOIA) protects against disclosure of "trade secrets and commercial or financial information obtained from a person and privileged or confidential."
 5 U.S.C. § 552(b)(4).
-When the RLC's members disclose confidential information to the
+When the RLC's members disclose confidential information to the government, they rely on Exemption 4 to ensure that the confidential information will not be released to the

-1 Pursuant to this Court's Rule 37.3(a), amicus timely notified all parties of their intention to file this brief.
-Counsel for all parties consented to the filing of this brief.
+1 Counsel for all parties consented to the filing of this brief.
 Pursuant to this Court's Rule 37.6, amicus states that this brief was not authored in whole or in part by counsel for any party, and that no person or entity other than amicus, its members, or its counsel made a monetary contribution intended to fund the preparation or submission of this brief.

-government, they rely on Exemption 4 to ensure that the confidential information will not be released to the general public.
-The Eighth Circuit's decision artificially narrows Exemption 4 by applying it only if disclosure is "likely ... to cause substantial harm to the competitive position of" the provider.
+The Eighth Circuit's decision general public. artificially narrows Exemption 4 by applying it only if disclosure is "likely to cause substantial harm to the competitive position of" the provider.
 Pet.
 App.
 3a.
-Thus, even if a company can show that disclosure of confidential information would be harmful, the Eighth Circuit nonetheless requires disclosure so long as that harm does not meet the vague requirement of being Worse, if a company concludes, and "substantial." provides evidence, that disclosure of its confidential information is likely to cause substantial competitive harm, the Eighth Circuit's decision allows a federal judge to override the company's assessment-even though the company is in a far better position than the court to predict the competitive consequences of disclosure.
+Thus, even if a company can show that disclosure of confidential information would be harmful, the Eighth Circuit nonetheless requires disclosure so long as that harm does not meet the vague requirement of being "substantial."
+Worse, if a company concludes, and provides evidence, that disclosure of its confidential information is likely to cause substantial competitive harm, the Eighth Circuit's decision allows a federal judge to override the company's assessment-even though the company is in a far better position than the court to predict the competitive consequences of disclosure.